Norman Means was sentenced to dance.

 Just a hunch, but the man known in western Montana's fishing community as Paul Bunyan probably would have liked those words etched on his headstone in the Missoula Cemetery after he died in 1986.

-Instead, they were the first of hundreds of mentions he received in the Missoulian, on April 27, 1922.
+Instead, the ones appearing on April 27, 1922, were the first of hundreds of mentions he received in the Missoulian.

 A married World War I Army veteran, Means was a 22-year-old forestry student at the University of Montana.